Suikyoo/time-management-app/sketch.md

 # Todo

+## visible color selection
+## Button Styling
 - General Styling
-## visible color selection
 - Modal w/ Day View Component ( on hold per date)
-- List Component w/ Sliding Day View Components (component of home)
-- Button Styling
+- Figure out how to input time for templates

+### (I'm satisfied with the program at this point)

 - Week View Tab

-# Plan

-## Tasks
-- /tasks/[timestamp] : list/add tasks (from template or orginal)

-## Templates
-- /templates : list/add templates + select (extra)

-## to achieve this, add a specific input/text/button styling context that they can inherit aside from the "inherit"